MIT-LCP/eicu-data-paper/main.md

 ## Data access

 Data can be accessed via a PhysioNetWorks repository [@data-doi].
 Usage of the data requires proof of completion for a course on using human subjects in research.
-Usage of the data also requires signing of a data use agreement stipulating, among other items, that the user will not share the data and will not attempt to re-identify any patients or institutions.
+Usage of the data also requires signing of a data use agreement stipulating, among other items; that the user will not share the data, will not attempt to re-identify any patients or institutions, and will release code associated with any publication using the data.

 <!--
 Documentation is continuously updated and available online http://eicu-crd.mit.edu